audreyshi/audreyshi.github.io/_posts/2014-09-10-favorites.md

 Some favorites:

 1. This [Youtube video](https://www.youtube.com/watch?v=hPbrlNsMTg4) about Starbucks misspellings.
 This is particularly applicable to me because no one ever gets my name right (plus whenever I happen upon a shop with those customized name keychains, my name is NEVER on a keychain.
 This means that whenever my name _does_ appear on a keychain, I get super excited about a keychain, which is silly).
-In the past summer, I have gotten the following written on my Starbucks cups: "Andrese" "Adu" "Odrie" "Audrn" and "Jan.""
+In the past summer, I've gotten the following written on my Starbucks cups: "Andrese" "Adu" "Odrie" "Audrn" and "Jan.""

 2. I'm not a huge anime fan, but I do like [Neon Genesis Evangelion](https://www.youtube.com/watch?v=3nQNSLB3Lpk) a lot.